Everyone says it’s important to find a job you’re good at, but no one tells you how.

 - Giving you the free time and energy to explore other things outside of work.

-4. Try on the side
+3. Try something on the side

 If you’re already in a job, think of ways to try out a new option on the side.
 Could you do a short but relevant project in your spare time, or in your existing job?
-At the very least, speak to lots of people in the job.

 If you’re a student, try to do as many internships and summer projects as possible.
 Your university holidays are one of the best opportunities in your life to explore.